| Title: | Generate test matrices |

 number of superdiagonals of ones |

-Toeplitz matrix with -1 on subdiagonal, 1 on diagonal, and k
+n-by-n Toeplitz matrix with -1 on subdiagonal, 1 on diagonal, and k superdiagionals of 1s.

 Matrix whose eigenvalues lie on vertical plane in complex plane.